monk-after-90s/aobject/README.md

                                                    charset='utf8')
 ```

-#### So you can get nothing but error.In a function you can not get anything returned buy a coroutine.
+#### So you can get nothing but error.
+In a function you can not get anything returned buy a coroutine.
+This is what the object is built for originally.
+Hope it will grow up.